🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 Pros of Options Trading

 • Lower entry point.
 Unless an investor is able to purchase fractional shares, purchasing individual stock shares with higher price points can get expensive.
-Investing in options, on the other hand, may be more accessible for investors with a limited amount of money to put into the market.
+Investing in certain options trades, on the other hand, may be more accessible for investors with a limited amount of money to put into the market.
+However, while option trading may amplify gains, it can also amplify losses, making them high risk.

 • Downside protection for buyers.
-If the stock’s price isn’t moving in the direction a buyer anticipated, they don’t have to exercise their option to buy.
-This can limit losses.
+If the stock’s price isn’t moving in the direction a buyer anticipated, they don’t have to exercise their option to buy, in which case their maximum loss is the premium they paid.
+Note that this is not the case for option sellers, who must fulfill the terms of the contract if exercised.

 Cons of Options Trading